A New Look at Empathy

 Other studies suggested similar trends:

 A survey-based study “found that on average, liberals vs conservatives had more tendency to feel empathy and felt more empathy toward others, and” … “they had more willingness to help others.
 This result was in line with a study” (that) “found a higher desire in leftists vs rightists to support humanitarian policies.”
 Another study is found to “convincingly argue that stronger empathic insight motivates people to support egalitarian policies and contribute toward improving the welfare of others.”
-But beyond the survey-based studies, a 2023 studyin in Finland using brain imaging under specific empathy-inducing situations showed a very clear difference in brain response between leftists/liberals and rightists/conservatives, and “supports the observation that leftists vs rightists might respond more empathetically to others’ suffering.”
+But beyond the survey-based studies, a 2023 studyin in Finland using brain imaging under specific empathy-inducing situations showed a very clear difference in brain response between leftists/liberals and rightists/conservatives, and “supports the observation that leftists vs rightists might respond more empathetically to others’ suffering.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10281241/

 A 2022 American study published in Discover Social Science and Health showed that “political conservatism is associated with riskier pandemic lifestyles.
-We also find that this association is partially mediated by lower levels of empathy, higher levels of authoritarian beliefs, and lower levels of perceived pandemic threat.”
+We also find that this association is partially mediated by lower levels of empathy, higher levels of authoritarian beliefs, and lower levels of perceived pandemic threat.

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9400002/

-As Salon noted in reporting on this article, “The idea that conservatives are inherently less empathetic feels like a case that easily builds itself.
+“The idea that conservatives are inherently less empathetic feels like a case that easily builds itself.
 You mean to say that people who brought you ‘F**k your feelings’ might not care about … your feelings?
 That checks out.
 Plenty of research into the phenomenon in the last few years seems to back that up.
 A 2018 study published in the Personality and Social Psychology Bulletin that asked ‘Are Liberals and Conservatives Equally Motivated to Feel Empathy Toward Others?’ concluded that ‘On average and across samples, liberals wanted to feel more empathy and experienced more empathy than conservatives did.'”

 https://www.salon.com/2022/10/16/do-conservatives-really-have-an-empathy-deficit-this-is-what-social-science-says/